vfr/Viewer/README.md

 ## PDF Viewer App for iOS

+This project is now deprecated - it will no longer be maintained and will only be kept around for a short time.
+Please see the [UXReader PDF Framework for iOS](https://github.com/vfr/UXReader-iOS) project for its replacement.

 ### Introduction

 This iOS PDF viewer app is based on the open source iOS PDF reader